-There were already quite a few instrumental rock ensembles recording in Europe, especially in Scandinavia, whose Spotnicks (a Ventures-like outfit) had an international reputation; Danish guitarist Jorgen Ingmann had a number two US single with the instrumental Apache, which was a huge hit for British group The Shadows in most other countries.
+There were already quite a few instrumental rock ensembles recording in Europe, especially in Scandinavia, whose Spotnicks – a Ventures-like outfit (pictured below) – had an international reputation; Danish guitarist Jorgen Ingmann had a #2 US single with the instrumental Apache, which was a huge hit for British group The Shadows in most other countries.

-Some prominent American and British bands actually boasted key members from the Continent, like The Easybeats (guitarist Harry Vanda, from Holland), The Standells (Tony Valentino, from Italy), the Velvet Underground (Nico, from Germany), and Manfred Mann(Klaus Voorman, a friend of The Beatles since their Hamburg days).
+Some prominent American, British and Australian bands actually boasted key members from the Continent, like The Easybeats (guitarist Harry Vanda, from Holland), The Standells (Tony Valentino, from Italy), the Velvet Underground (Nico, from Germany), and Manfred Mann(Klaus Voorman, a friend of The Beatles since their Hamburg days).

 The Beatles and the British Invasion had just as immense an impact on most European countries as in the US, and numerous Continental groups launched a beat/R&B response of their own, along the same lines as the garage rock phenomenon in North America.

-With rare exceptions, these groups sang in English, even managing the occasional crossover hit in the US; Holland’s Shocking Blue (Venus) and Spain’s Los Bravos (Black is Black) are two of the most famous examples.
+With rare exceptions, these groups sang in English, even managing the occasional crossover hit in the US; Holland’s Shocking Blue and Spain’s Los Bravos (pictured below) are two of the most famous examples.

 It is a measure of just how immense American-Anglo culture had become (and remains) that these groups rarely sang in their native tongue.
 If they were seeking worldwide demographic audiences, this certainly made sense, English being the most widely understood language of entertainment in international commerce.